yzAlvin/katas/alvin-string_calculator/README.md

 Step 10.
 Allow multiple delimiters `//[delim1][delim2]\n`
 * A test where there are multiple delimiters
 * A test where there are multiple delimiters of differing lengths

-Feels more like I am training my regex skills rather than TDD and design principles at this point so I am putting this on pause for now because I think my time can be better spent practicing another language design skills